alanbbond/virtualnasfic2020/about.md

 ## New "Virtual" Dates: Friday, August 21 - Sunday, August 23

-We've been exploring the possibility of providing an Online event for all of you.
-We are happy to announce that this is now a reality.
-We have a small team working hard to put together the best online event we can for you to enjoy at the end of August.
-Due to our transition we've revised our dates to reflect the limit of our planning capabilities at this point; they are now Friday, August 21st-Sunday, August 23rd.
+We are busy setting up an awesome virtual event for all of you.
+Due to our transition we've revised our dates to tighten the dates to three days.
+The 2020 NASFiC will now be held Noon Friday, August 21st-- Sunday, August 23rd.

+## Ohio Geography in Virtual Room Names: The Olentangy, and The Scioto

+While the Columbus, Ohio NASFiC has now gone completely virtual, we wanted to retain some local flavor.
+The Panel "Room" tabs and Discord channels are thus named Scioto and Olentangy.
+The Scioto River and the Olentangy River are the two rivers that flow through Columbus, Ohio.
+The Olentangy flows into the Scioto, which later joins the Ohio River.
+Both names come from Native American languages.
+Scioto means "Deer" in Wyandot, and Olentangy means "River of the red face paint" in Delaware.

 ## What exactly is Worldcon or NASFiC?
 How are they related?